Chiff.com

 Fast Facts

-Traditionally preceding the Super Bowl by a week, the 2025 Pro Bowl is scheduled for Sunday, February 2, 2025 televised live on ESPN beginning at 3PM ET.
+Traditionally preceding the Super Bowl by a week, the 2026 Pro Bowl is scheduled this year for Tuesday, February.
+3. Television coverage begins on ESPN at 6:30 p.m.
+ET, with kickoff time planned for 8:00 p.m.
+ET

-The entire 2025 Pro Bowl roster was announced by the NFL January.
+The entire 2026 Pro Bowl roster was announced by the NFL in December 2025.

 Officially billed as the NFL all-star game, some fans think of it as just an excuse for players to horse around on the field.
 But in some years, that's definitely not the case as players sometimes see it as a final grudge match to settle old scores.